-What to expect during Rails Girls Summer of Code is about supporting students on their way into the Open Source community.
-Below you’ll find everything you will need during the summer.
-The suggestions and best practices from previous years will help you set up a good working environment and support you in having a successful and fulfilling time on the program.
+What to expect

+Rails Girls Summer of Code is about supporting students on their way into the Open Source community.
+Below you’ll find all the information you will need during the summer.
+These suggestions and best practices garnered from former years will help you set up a good working environment and prepare you for a successful and fulfilling project.

-The most important part of any community is the support people give to each other.
-Rails Girls Summer of Code provides a comprehensive support network that will help you and your team pair in all project related aspects.
+The most important element of the community is the support people give each other.
+RGSoC provides a comprehensive support network that will help you and your team in all project-related aspects.